CesarPiresSevero/tinynoise/readme.md

 Random number generation with 16 bit variable
 * Using 3 seeds
 * Just 2 counters
-* Only one squared, one addition operation and one shift
+* Only one multiplication, two additions and one shift operation
 * Only 10 bytes need for RAM

-### The algorithm
+### Pseudo Random Number Generator Algorithm

+The algorithm described below was designed by me.
+It was an effort to create a fix point, low footprint stochastic noise generator for integration on a low power DSP chip.
+This signal was used, after filtering, for tinnitus treatment.

+#### Implementation

-1. Take the seed using counter to select between the 3.
+1. Take a seed using the counter to select it.
 The counter is increased by 1 every loop.
-Here is an example of 3 seeds.
+Here is an example of 3 seeds:

 ```
 seeds = [65321,12043,2769]